Building a big and powerful chest can be a challenge if you focus on the wrong exercises and reps.

 The Major Problems With Your Current Chest Workout

-Another problem is that some people are under the impression that big chests are built with pec flys, machines, and high reps: not the case.
-In this article we will discuss what actually works.
+Another problem is that some people are under the impression that big chests are built with pec flys, machines, and high reps: this is not the case.
+In this article, we will discuss what actually works.

-Developing both pec major and pec minor will have a dramatic effect on aesthetics & strength.
+Developing both pec major and pec minor will have a dramatic effect on aesthetics and strength.
 Take a strategic approach to chest training for maximum development of all sections.

-First, lets cover the forgotten but important chest muscle!
+First, let’s cover the forgotten but important chest muscle!
+The clavicular pectoralis.

 The Forgotten Chest Muscle